Data-Robusta/data-robusta/presentation_notes.md

 slide: flooding in Colombia

-In 1997 heavy rain wiped out approximately 25% of Colombia's coffee plants.
-This caused global coffee prices to skyrocket to 2.5x the normal price.
-It took over 3 years for prices to return to normal.
-Events like this come in many forms: natural distasters, economic, disease, and political and greatly affect Colombia's single family farmers that produce 70% Colombia's coffee.
+In 1997 heavy rain wiped out 25% of Colombia's coffee plants.
+This caused global coffee prices to skyrocket to 2.5x the normal price and took over 3 years to return to normal.
+Events like natural distasters, economic, and disease greatly affect Colombia's single family farmers that produce 70% Colombia's coffee.
 (awkward ending)

 slide: Jaime and his fam